pyglet/pyglet/doc/programming_guide/graphics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Before drawing in OpenGL, it's necessary to set certain state.
-You might need to activate a ShaderProgram, or bind a Texture.
+You might need to activate a :py:class:`~pyglet.graphics.shader.ShaderProgram`, or bind a Texture.
 For example, to enable and bind a texture requires the following before drawing::

     from pyglet.gl import *